August 21, 2017

 The Courage To Share

-Elder Bill Gray and his wife, Sister Nancy Gray, have served as Pathway missionaries in the Georgia Atlanta location since June 2015.
+Elder Bill Gray and his wife, Sister Nancy Gray, have been service missionaries in the Georgia Atlanta location since June 2015.

 Have the courage to share your PathwayConnect experience with someone who could benefit from the program!
 Invite them to learn more at pathway.lds.org/Main/Information.